John Burroughs: Early life and marriage

 Burroughs was the seventh of Chauncy and Amy Kelly Burroughs' ten children.
 He was born on the family farm in the Catskill Mountains, near Roxbury in Delaware County, New York.
 As a child he spent many hours on the slopes of Old Clump Mountain, looking off to the east and the higher peaks of the Catskills, especially Slide Mountain, which he would later write about.
 As he labored on the family farm he was captivated by the return of the birds each spring and other wildlife around the family farm including frogs and bumblebees.
 In his later years he credited his life as a farm boy for his subsequent love of nature and feeling of kinship with all rural things.

 During his teen years Burroughs showed a keen interest in learning.
 Among Burroughs's classmates was future financier Jay Gould.
 Burroughs' father believed the basic education provided by the local school was enough and refused to support the young Burroughs when he asked for money to pay for the books or the higher education he wanted.
-At the age of 17 Burroughs left home to earn the money he needed for college by teaching at a school in Olive, New York.
+At the age of 17 Burroughs left home to earn funds needed for college by teaching at a school in Olive, New York.

-From 1854 to 1856 Burroughs alternated periods of teaching with periods of study at higher education institutions including Cooperstown Seminary; he left the Seminary and completed his studies in 1856.
-He continued to teach until 1863.
-In 1857 Burroughs left a teaching position in the small village of Buffalo Grove in Illinois to seek employment closer to home, drawn back by "the girl I left behind me."
+From 1854 to 1856 Burroughs alternated periods of teaching with periods of study at higher education institutions including Cooperstown Seminary.
+He left the Seminary and completed his studies in 1856.
+He continued teaching until 1863.
+In 1857 Burroughs left a teaching position in the village of Buffalo Grove in Illinois to seek employment closer to home, drawn back by "the girl I left behind me."
 On September 12, 1857, Burroughs married Ursula North (1836–1917).
 Burroughs later became an atheist with an inclination towards pantheism.